dicelab-rhul/matbii/docs/getting_started/logging.md

 ## Gotchas

-Below is a list of [Gotchas](https://en.wikipedia.org/wiki/Gotcha_(programming)) that you should be aware of when working with log files and interpreting the results.
+Below is a list of [Gotchas](https://en.wikipedia.org/wiki/Gotcha_(programming)) that you should be aware of when working with raw log files and interpreting the results.

 ### Task acceptability

 The two flag events `TaskAcceptable` and `TaskUnacceptable` occur AFTER a task has reached an acceptable/unacceptable state.
-The agent requires 1 cycle to observe the state, decide it is acceptable/unacceptable and then act to produce the corresponding flag event.
-Using the timestamps of these events to classify other events as occuring when a task is acceptable/acceptable may lead to off-by-one errors.
-The analysis functions provided for analysis take this into account and are reliable for doing this classification.
+The agent requires 1 cycle to observe the state, decide whether it is acceptable/unacceptable and then act to produce the corresponding flag event.
+Using the timestamps of these events to classify other events as occuring when a task is acceptable/unacceptable may lead to small time discrepancies when compared with the actual state of the tasks.

 ### Order of execution

 You should not rely on the order of the execution of the agents (within a single cycle) when analysis event timestamps since this is undefined, all events that appear between two `RenderEvents` should be considered as happening simultaneously, at least from the perspective of the user.
 This effectively splits up the event stream into small discrete chunks and sets a limit on the accuracy of the timing information.
+For most statistics of interest (e.g. reaction time), any small time discrepensies will not have an impact when comparing across participants or trials.
+When performing more complex analyses, you should make use of the [analysis tools](./post-analysis.md) and consider using the `frame` field rather than the raw `timestamp` field (where small discrepencies may be found).